SA-22 Graduation Criteria

 Procedure:

 Students should submit an Intent to Graduate form to the Office of the Registrar when they are at least one quarter from completing their program of study.
-Students are encouraged to utilize the Degree Audit tool to track their progress towards program completion.
+Students are encouraged to utilize the Academic Advisement Report (AAR) tool in ctcLink to track their progress towards program completion.

-Applicants are notified in writing (using Green River College-issued student email) once graduation eligibility has been evaluated as to their degree or certificate completion status.
+Applicants are notified in writing once graduation eligibility has been evaluated as to their degree or certificate completion status.

 Specific Authority: